Alfinaditya/yukbisa/README.md

 style="margin:auto; display:block;margin-bottom:30px"/>

 # Description
-Yukbisa is a crowdfunding platform where tenageers can have a lot of money many without having to work.
+Yukbisa is a crowdfunding platform where teenagers can have a lot of money many without having to work.

 # Technologies i used
 * ReactJs